xrma99/SSl-TLS-Introduction-Web/README.md

-# SSl-TLS-Introduction-Web
+# TLS-Introduction-Web

-It's an SSL & TLS protocols introduction website.
+It's a Transport Layer Security (TLS) protocol introduction website.

-Building tool is Visual Studio 2019, programming in C# and JS.
-I use the ASP.net core MVC framework.
+Building tool is Visual Studio 2019 programming in C# and JS.

+The ASP.net core MVC framework is used.